aka Butterfly: A Grimm Love Story; Grimm Love

 Rohtenburg/Grimm Love has clearly made for English-language rather than German audiences – the actors speak in English, while the email exchanges and the phrases that get written on body parts are all in English.
 (The idea of a German-made film about a German incident all taking place in English must surely have led to some peculiar cultural identity confusions during shooting.
 Mindedly, German audiences never got to see Rohtenburg, which ended up being banned in Germany after Meiwes sued, claiming that people had no right to make a film about his life without his permission.
 The ban was successful, although was later revoked in 2009).
 The English-language retitlings, Grimm Love and Butterfly: A Grimm Love Story, are also contrived – the phrase Grimm Love is unrelated to anything else in the film, except for one line where it is said they are close to a forest location of the Grimm Brothers, while there is nothing at all in the film about butterflies.

 The filmmakers have also brought in US actress Keri Russell to carry the film rather than rely on the moderately well internationally known German actor Thomas Kretschmann or fascination with the crime itself to sell the film.
 Keri Russell’s presence tends to give the story a distracting double layer – the emphasis ends up being placed on her investigating the cannibal story for a thesis, rather than where the real interest lies, which is surely in the psychological headspace of the cannibal and his victim, not Keri’s student.
-To be fair, Russell does okay with the role, it allowing her a darker edge than the usual light fluff like tv’s Felicity (1998-2002) she is known for.
+To be fair, Russell does okay with the role, it allowing her a darker edge than the usual light fluff like tv’s Felicity (1998-2002) she was known for.
 You cannot help but feel that a more straightforward telling without the narrative wraparound would have helped Rohtenburg/Grimm Love to no end.

 The film makes an effort to explain the psychological motivation of both Meiwes and Brandes.
 There are lengthy alternating flashbacks to either’s childhoods during the first half.
 The film’s thesis is that Meiwes was driven to eat Brandes and Brandes desired to be eaten as a result of loneliness.
 This is a fair argument that would seem to be supported by psychological studies on Meiwes.
 However, the way the film applies it is reductionist – ‘loneliness’ is used as a blanket explanation that is supposed to cover everything.
 There are a great many people in the world who feel lonely but don’t feel the need to eat others or be devoured.
 What one would suggest is missing in the film’s psychological equation is an element of pathological sexual fetishism.
 “Loneliness drove them both to it” seems a too pat an explanation all on its own.